Leadership

 Service Delivery Manager, Staff Travel, Education Grant and Claims

-Ms Jana Warming joined the Regional Service Centre Entebbe (RSCE) as Service Delivery Manager for Education Grant, Travel and Claims in July 2022.
-She is a long-experienced manager and has been with the UN Secretariat for more than 17 years.
+Ms Jana Warming joined the Regional Service Centre Entebbe (RSCE) as Service Delivery Manager in July 2022.
+She is an experienced manager and has been with the UN for more than 19 years.
+As the Service Delivery Manager, Ms. Warming oversees operations of three service lines namely Travel, Claims and Education Grant.

 Prior to joining the RSCE, she held positions in client services, general administration, HR administration, budget, finance and procurement at the United Nations Secretariat in New York and Geneva.
-She led large teams providing services to UN peacekeeping missions as well as UN client entities and staff members.
+She led large teams providing services to UN peacekeeping missions as well as to other UN client entities and staff members.
 She is committed to delivering excellent customer service.

 She started her career in the private sector where she worked in internal audit and financial controlling for a German chemical company in Ludwigshafen, Germany and Singapore.
 Servicing clients has always been at the heart of her business.
 She is committed to delivering efficient services to individual and corporate clients.